 McClure’s Magazine published an article in October 1902 that is considered the first article labeled as investigative journalism.
 However, articles that we would today consider investigative journalism appeared as early as the 1870s.

-Some examples includes photojournalist Jacob Riis’s How the Other Half Lives, Upton Sinclair’s The Jungle and Nellie Bly’s exposé on New York insane asylums.
+Some examples of investigative journalism includes photojournalist Jacob Riis’s How the Other Half Lives, Upton Sinclair’s The Jungle and Nellie Bly’s exposé on New York insane asylums.

 Politically Biased Newspapers